Dance Of The Sugar Plum Lesbians

-Coach relents and she and Toni begin a beautful, slow waltz, moving in half-time to the music.
+Coach relents and she and Toni begin a beautiful, slow waltz, moving in half-time to the music.
 As you might have guessed already, Toni leads.

-"Oh, don't stop yet!," says a disappointed woman, still rumaging for her camera.
+"Oh, don't stop!" says a disappointed woman, still rummaging for her camera.

 Toni looks back over her shoulder and says, "I never will."

-The mechanical heart of New York City, Grand Central Terminal, beats again, but this time I hear a different rhythm.
+Grand Central Terminal, the mechanical heart of New York City, beats again.
+But this time I hear a different rhythm.
 This time I hear a double beat.